Skip to content

 Debbie Cox, Vice President, Department of Integration & Community Engagement

-A Lower East Side native, Debbie Cox has a 55-year personal history with the Settlement, with 42 of those years spent as a professional within the agency.
+A Lower East Side native, Debbie has a 55-year personal history with the Settlement, with 42 of those years spent as a professional within the agency.
 She has been involved with Henry Street since she was a child and teen, participating–and then becoming a leader in–afterschool, summer sports, and arts programming.
 Debbie has worn many hats, from director of the Cadet Corps to administrative director of the Workforce Development Center to her current incarnation.
 In her role, she initiates and promotes offerings at the Settlement, including the popular Summer Saturdays and community holiday events.
 Debbie’s team provides extensive outreach, encouraging community members to take advantage of the services Henry Street Settlement has to offer and bringing together programs across the agency.
 She attributes her tenacity and dedication to Henry Street to the fact that both share a deep respect and love for the people of the Lower East Side.

 Quanda Delande, Vice President, Transitional & Supportive Housing